GSA/digitalgov.gov/content/events/2019/05/2019-05-15-2019-government-ux-summit.md

 | 11:15-12pm  | Session C       |
 | 12pm        | Community Lunch |

+Speakers representing agencies across the government, will share case studies, the latest best practices in UX methods, and strategies for UX management.
 _(more details on the talks in each session to come… )_

-Speakers representing agencies across the government, will share case studies, the latest best practices in UX methods, and strategies for UX management.

-If you need any special accommodations, please [email Jean Fox](mailto:jean.fox@bls.gov?Accommodations%20for%20Government%20UX%20Summit%20) by April 19.
+If you are in need any special accommodations, please [email Jean Fox](mailto:jean.fox@bls.gov?Accommodations%20for%20Government%20UX%20Summit%20) by April 19.

 A community lunch will follow in the BLS cafeteria for those who wish to stay.
 Bring your lunch or purchase it in the cafeteria.